Skip to Main Content

 BMAC Injections For Cervical Anterior Longitudinal Ligament Injuries

 Have a whiplash injury that is not getting better?
-Have you been told you have an anterior longitudinal ligament injury?
+Have you been told you have an anterior longitudinal ligament (ALL) injury?
 Want to know how you can treat the actual problem?
-Learn how the novel Percutaneous treatment of the Anterior Longitudinal Ligament (PALL) with Bone marrow concentrate (BMAC) can help.
+Learn how the novel Percutaneous treatment of the Anterior Longitudinal Ligament (PALL) with Bone Marrow Aspirate Concentrate (BMAC) can help.

-Before we discuss Bone Marrow Aspirate Concentrate, or “BMAC” for short, let’s discuss what bone marrow.
+Before we discuss Bone Marrow Aspirate Concentrate, or “BMAC” for short, let’s discuss what bone marrow is.

 Bone marrow is a spongy, thick, liquid-like tissue found in the center of bones that is responsible for producing various types of blood cells, including red blood cells, white blood cells, and platelets.
 Bone marrow also contains various different types of stem cells, which are cells that are precursors to more specialized cells.